 As if all that were not enough, the esteemed (I think) London Cycling Book Club have also decided to have Good Vibrations as their book to discuss at their next meeting and I have offered to go along and meet the group.
 Once again, I’ll be following in the footsteps of David Herlihy as his book was the last one under discussion.
 The group normally meet in Fitzrovia although the exact location, date and time have yet to be decided.
 Again, watch this space for more details or simply follow me on Twitter at the newly renamed @CyclingEurope where I will reveal all (when I know all).

 Posted in Cycling, Eurovelo 5, London 2012 Olympics

-Tagged Blue Door Cycles, Good Vibrations, Jack Thurston, John Ward, London 2012, Paul Stocks, Resonance FM, The Bike Show, The London Cycling Book Club
+Tagged Blue Door Cycles, Crossing Europe on a Bike Called Reggie, Jack Thurston, John Ward, London 2012, Paul Stocks, Resonance FM, The Bike Show, The London Cycling Book Club